Frank Maile: Coaching career

 Maile became interim head coach for a second time on November 7, 2020, when Utah State parted ways with Andersen.

 In December 2020 Utah State was accused of discrimination by members of the football team, who refused to play a scheduled game after they alleged the president of the school, Noelle Cockett, had made discriminatory comments about interim coach Maile's religious background.

+Boise State assistant

 Maile was named the assistant head coach and defensive line coach at Boise State in 2021.

 Personal life

 Born in Kearns, Utah, Maile served a two-year religious mission in the Dominican Republic before playing at Utah State.
 Maile is married with four children.